*All Orders 4/19-4/27 Will Ship 4/28*

 Let’s break down the differences between the two types of flavor additives.

-Artificial flavors are not derived from sources found in nature but rather from synthetic chemical compounds produced in a lab.
+Artificial flavors are not derived from natural sources but from synthetic chemical compounds produced in a lab.

 Companies create specific chemical formulas to mimic certain flavors we enjoy, but they are not required to specify what exactly is in these formulas.